 Machine vision applications are becoming increasingly widespread, not only in industry but also in everyday life, such as in traffic monitoring and the cameras used during car journeys, which allow people to see a panoramic view of the car's exterior.
 The emergence of machine vision can be considered an important leap in automation.
 Today, we will introduce the advantages of embedded machine vision system lighting.

 1. Machine vision has long been used in industrial automation systems to improve production quality and output by replacing traditional manual inspection.
-From picking and placing, object tracking, to measurement and defect detection, the use of visual data can improve the performance of the entire machine vision system by providing simple failure information or closed-loop control circuits.
+From picking and placing, object tracking, to measurement and defect detection, the use of visual data collected by illuminator machine and other machines can improve the performance of the entire machine vision system by providing simple failure information or closed-loop control circuits.

 The development of processing technology brings new opportunities, not just for more intelligent or powerful algorithms.
 Let's take a look at application cases for adding machine vision functionality to manufacturing machines.
 These systems are traditionally designed as intelligent subsystem networks that form collaborative distributed control systems.
 This system allows for modular design, but adopting this hardware-centric approach may lead to performance bottlenecks.